Pharmacy Residency Programs

 Explore These Residency Programs

 Massachusetts General Hospital is a 1,035-bed, academic teaching hospital in Boston, MA.
 It is the largest hospital in New England, and the third oldest in the United States.
-Consistently ranked as one of the top hospitals in the nation by US News & World Report, Mass General’s history and achievements have earned it a reputation as one of the foremost medical centers in the world for centuries, dating as far back as 1846, the first public demonstration of the use of ether as an anesthetic during surgery took place in the Mass General Ether Dome.
+Consistently ranked as one of the top hospitals in the nation by US News & World Report, Mass General’s history and achievements have earned it a reputation as one of the foremost medical centers in the world for centuries.
+The hospital's reputation dates as far back as 1846, when the first public demonstration of the use of ether as an anesthetic during surgery took place in the Mass General Ether Dome.
 Mass General is affiliated with Harvard Medical School and conducts the largest hospital-based research program in the U.S.

 Department of Pharmacy

 Established in 1845, the Mass General Department of Pharmacy provides innovative and comprehensive direct patient care and operational services to the inpatient hospital and numerous outpatient clinics.

 The Department of Pharmacy encompasses a staff of approximately 350 fulltime employees, a $450 million annual drug budget, and 15 locations, including the Gray Main Inpatient Pharmacy, Operating Room Pharmacy, Wang Outpatient Pharmacy, Yawkey Ambulatory Oncology Infusion Pharmacy, General and Oncology Clinical Trials Pharmacy, as well as numerous outpatient and ambulatory oncology pharmacies off-campus.
 Over 9 million medication doses are dispensed annually and are supported by medication carousels, anesthesia workstations, and automated dispensing cabinets.
 The hospital has a fully implemented electronic medical record across the institution.
 Pharmacists are involved in complex medical management, integrated into multidisciplinary teams and provide services such as therapeutic drug monitoring, patient counseling, drug information, medication reconciliation and acute emergency response.

 Pharmacy Residency Training